caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/prep/index.rst.txt

   **mode**

-    *{"save_legacy_flags", "restore"}*, *optional*, *default = save_legacy_flags*
+    *{"legacy", "restore"}*, *optional*, *default = legacy*

     Manage flag mode.
-If "save_legacy_flags" save the current FLAG column as a "caracal_legacy" flag version (if that already exists, "overwrite_legacy_flags" below allows you to overwrite it, but think twice).
-If "restore" restore flags from the flag version specified by "version" below, and delete all flag versions created after that version.
+With mode = 'legacy', if the 'caracal_legacy' flag version does not yet exist, save the current FLAG column as the 'caracal_legacy flag version; else restore the 'caracal_legacy' flag version and delete all flag versions created after it.
+With mode = 'restore', restore flags from the flag version specified by 'version' below, and delete all flag versions created after that version.

   **version**

-    *str*, *optional*, *default = caracal_legacy*
+    *str*, *optional*, *default = auto*

     Flag version to restore.
+If 'auto' it will rewind to the version prefix_workername_before, where 'prefix' is set in the 'general' worker, and 'workername' is the name of this worker including the suffix '__N' if it is a repeated instance of this worker in the configuration file.
 Note that all flag versions saved after this version will be deleted.

-  **overwrite_legacy_flags**

-    *bool*, *optional*, *default = False*

-    If "mode" above is "save_legacy_flags" but the "caracal_legacy" flag version already exists, allow Caracal to overwrite it.
-Think twice!